BJ Fogg, PhD

 What I'm all about

 I always try to do groundbreaking work that will improve people’s lives through behavior change.
-That's my #1 focus as a researcher and innovator, at Stanford and in industry.
+That's my #1 focus as a researcher and innovator, both at Stanford and in industry.
 Over the years I've created new ways to understand behavior and new methods for designing change solutions.
-It's a powerful system, and I call this "Behavior Design."
+The system I call “Behavior Design” is elegant and powerful.

 Contact Me